RWS/ISHBootstrap/Tutorials/How to use the repository (Examples).md

 }
 ```

+Please note:
+- The `FTP` and `AWSS3` properties are exclusive. **Define only one**.
-Please note that if you are already a customer of SDL Knowledge Center, the above FTP paths will not be available.
+- If you are already a customer of SDL Knowledge Center, the above FTP paths will not be available.
+Ask your SDL contact to prepare the files for you account.
-This is an example of how I currently envision this, without changing the structure much and verified against my very own ftp.

 ## Initialize PowerShellGet on remote server